ding-lab/10Xmapping/README.md

 scao@wustl.edu

-mapping reference allele and variant allele to reads in scRNA-seq bam
+mapping reference allele and variant allele to 10X barcodes from an input of scRNA-seq bam and the unique 10X barcode corresponds to each individual cell

 usage:

 step 1: extracting reads contains the reference allele and variant allele of a somatic variant

 perl 10Xmapping.pl --mapq --bam --maf --out

 mapq:  the mapping quality; Default 0
 bam: the scRNA-seq bam path